-While short term loans are known for their flexible eligibility criteria, they still aren’t available to everyone.
-While most states have places restrictions on payday lending, other states have banned them altogether, so your ability to apply for one will depend on the state you reside in.
+While short-term loans are known for their flexible eligibility criteria, they still aren’t available to everyone.
+While most states have places restrictions on payday lending, other states have banned them altogether.
+This means your ability to apply for one will depend on the state you live in.

 If you live in New York, or any state where payday loans are illegal, you still have options if you’re looking for a small loan.

-When you apply for a short term loan you can expect any or all of the following to come with your loan:
+When you apply for a short-term loan, expect any or all of the following to come with your loan:

-Short term lenders are notoriously more costly than other forms of credit.
-They continue to be applied for, however, because short term lenders have more flexible eligibility criteria than other mainstream lenders.
+Short-term lenders are notoriously more costly than other forms of credit.
+They continue to be popular, however, because short-term lenders have more flexible eligibility criteria than other mainstream lenders.
 This allows people on welfare benefits, with bad credit or on lower incomes to access loans.

 Eligibility criteria differs between lenders and states, but the following minimum criteria will typically need to be met: